 - Using the results and insights from the PRA, ensure that the applicant identified and supported the development of specifications and performance objectives for plant design, construction, inspection, and operation (such as the ITAAC, RAP, technical specifications, and COL action items and interface requirements).

-The following table specifies the ongoing licensing initiatives, projects, and activities that the staff of the U.S. Nuclear Regulatory Commission (NRC) has targeted for greater use of risk information in the New Light-Water Reactors Sub-Arena within the Reactor Safety Arena.
+This list shows the ongoing licensing initiatives, projects, and activities that the staff of the U.S. Nuclear Regulatory Commission (NRC) has targeted for greater use of risk information in the Light-Water Reactors Sub-Arena within the Reactor Safety Arena:

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

-In response to SRM-SECY-12-0081, "Risk-Informed Regulatory Framework for New Reactors," the staff submitted SECY-13-0137, "Recommendations for Risk-informing the Reactor Oversight Process (ROP) for New Reactors."
+In response to the staff requirements memorandum (SRM) on SECY-12-0081, "Risk-informed Regulatory Framework for New Reactors," the staff submitted SECY-13-0137, "Recommendations for Risk-Informing the Reactor Oversight Process (ROP) for New Reactors."
 In that SECY paper the staff recommended the development of an integrated risk-informed approach for evaluating the safety significance of inspection findings for new reactor designs.

 In its SRM on SECY-13-0137, the Commission approved the staff's recommendation to develop appropriate performance indicators (PIs) and thresholds for new reactors.
 The Commission requested that the staff develop, with appropriate stakeholder input, the necessary updates to the PIs, including any new PIs or changes to thresholds, and submit them to the Commission for approval before power operation for the first new reactor units.